 Medical products and devices include nearly all instruments used by doctors and health care providers to treat a disability, disease, illness, or injury.
 Some examples of common medical products and devices include implants, stents, defibrillators, wheelchairs, pacemakers, vascular grafts, orthopedic pins, and contraceptives.
 Most patients trust that the medical devices prescribed by their doctors will work as intended and to their benefit.
 However, sometimes a medical device is dangerously defective and causes an injury.
 If a defective medical device harms you, you may bring a lawsuit with the assistance of a defective medical device lawyer to seek compensation for your losses.
-At Moll Law Group, our product liability lawyers represent people nationwide who have been hurt by defective medical products and devices, including Bard IVC filters, Biomet, Cook medical IVC filters, da Vinci surgical robots, dePuy orthopedics, and Essure.
+At Moll Law Group, our product liability lawyers represent people nationwide who have been hurt by defective medical products and devices, including Bard IVC filters, Biomet, Cook medical IVC filters, da Vinci surgical robots and dePuy orthopedics.
 We also can assist consumers injured by Gunther Tulip IVC filters, Mirena IUD, Nuvaring, power morcellators, Stryker hip replacements, talcum powder, and transvaginal mesh.

 Pursuing Damages for a Defective Medical Device or Product